Ronald E. McNair Achievement Program

 For spring, all students must attend ENGL 340: Professional and Technical Writing which will be taught Live On-line.
 The McNair course meets Tuesdays and Thursdays, 8:00 am to 9:15 am.
-Students are required to attend their program’s course, no exceptions.
+Students are required to attend this McNair course (No exceptions).

 For the summer, a full-time commitment to all activities is expected of all students (No exceptions).